bujingyi/bayesian-optimization/README.md

 * **Expected Improvement** is to maximize the expected improvement over the current best.
 * **Upper Confidence Bound** considers the `Exploitation vs. Exploration tradeoff`.
 The idea is to exploiting upper confidence bounds to construct acquisition functions that minimize regret over the course of their optimization.

-We will not discuss the details of this acquisition functions and Explotiation vs. Exploration tradeoff.
+We will not discuss the details of this `acquisition functions` or `Explotiation vs. Exploration tradeoff`.
 Please see references below.

 ### 5. Let's put everything together - Bayesian optimization procedure
 1. Choose some `prior` distribution over the space of possible objective functions